mifi/lossless-cut/README.md

 ## Donate 🙈

 This project is maintained by me alone.
 The project will always remain free and open source, but if it's useful for you, consider supporting me. :) It will give me extra motivation to improve it.
+Or even better [donate to ffmpeg](https://www.ffmpeg.org/donations.html) because they are doing the world a big favor 🙏

 - Paypal: [https://paypal.me/mifino](https://paypal.me/mifino)
 - Bitcoin: 1ApBmaN98YtSzTuYofEoSRnYBUycPr5qtC